Semantic2D: Enabling Semantic Scene Understanding with 2D Lidar Alone: Stochastic Semantic Segmentation

 \item \textbf{Intersection over Union (IoU)}:

-\end{itemize} where $TP_c$, $FP_c$, $FN_c$, and $TN_c$ denote the number of true positive, false positive, false negative, and true negative labels for class $c$, respectively.
-These values all count the number of lidar points with a label $c$.
-We report these metrics as percentages, where higher is better.
-We evaluate not only the CA and IoU for each category, but also the mean CA (mCA) and mean IoU (mIoU) over all categories.
+\end{itemize} where $TP_c$, $FP_c$, $FN_c$, and $TN_c$ represent true positives, false positives, false negatives, and true negatives for class $c$, respectively.
+These values correspond to counts of 2D lidar points assigned to class $c$.
+We report both per-class metrics (CA and IoU) and their means across all categories (mCA and mIoU) as percentages, with higher values indicating better performance.